 There may be other exceptional circumstances in which a voluntary bill might be appropriate, but it should be used sparingly and be very rare.

-CrimPD10A.3 confirms that the rule which formerly required an indictment containing more than one count to include only offences founded on the same facts, or offences which constitute all or part of a series of the same or a similar character has been abolished.
-However, if an indictment charges more than one offence, and if at least one of those offences does not meet those criteria, then CrimPR 3.21(4)(a) requires the court to order separate trials; thus maintaining the effect of the long-standing principle.
-Subject to that, it is for the court to decide which allegations, against whom, should be tried at the same time, having regard to the prosecutor’s proposals, the parties’ representations, the court’s powers under s.5(3) of the Indictments Act 1915 (see also CrimPR 3.21(4)(b)) and the overriding objective.
+CrimPD 10A.3 confirms that the rule which formerly required an indictment containing more than one count to include only offences founded on the same facts, or offences which constitute all or part of a series of the same or a similar character has been abolished.
+However, if an indictment charges more than one offence, and if at least one of those offences does not meet those criteria.
+It is for the court to decide which allegations, against whom, should be tried at the same time, having regard to the prosecutor's proposals, the parties' representations, the court's powers under s.5(3) of the Indictments Act 1915.

 Prior to these changes the prosecutor had to bring fresh proceedings for a deleted count or to apply for a voluntary bill.

-An application for consent to prefer a voluntary bill must be sought from the CCP (or equivalent) and must be signed by the CCP or an officer designated by him/her.
+An application for consent to prefer a voluntary bill must be sought from the CCP (or equivalent) and must be signed by the CCP or an officer designated by them.

 Prosecutors should note that the service of a voluntary bill is an exceptional procedure.
 Consent to prefer such a bill of indictment should only be given where:

 - Good reason to depart from the normal procedure is clearly shown; and;

 - Where the interests of justice, rather than considerations of administrative convenience, apply.